 Girders & Diaphragms

 Girders and diaphragms are modeled using 2D beam elements.
-The geometric properties of the girders and diaphragms are assigned to the beam element property in the finite element software.
-Nodes are placed at the geometric locations of the top and bottom surfaces of the girder flanges.
+The section geometry and material properties of the girders and diaphragms are assigned to the beam element property in the finite element software.
+The beam elements are placed at the centroid of the section.
+Nodes are placed at the top and bottom surfaces of the girder flanges.
 Rigid links are used to enforce compatibility between the top and bottom surfaces of the girder flanges by connecting the girder centroid to the top and bottom flange nodes.
 These nodes may be used to connect diaphragms, enforce composite action by linking to the deck, or as boundary nodes.
 Depending on the type and configuration of the diaphragm, the diaphragm beam elements can connect to the top or bottom flange nodes or to the girder centroid node.
 If connections exist in other locations on the girder, nodes may be placed at the connection location on the girder and linked to the top/bottom flange nodes or girder centroid node.
 Figure X shows a schematic of a typical girder-diaphragm connection.

 Deck

 The concrete deck is modeled using three- and four-node shell elements depending on the configuration needed.
 These shell elements are assigned a bending and membrane thickness equivalent to the thickness of the concrete deck.
 Deck nodes are located at the center of the shell element thickness.
-These nodes may be used to enforce composite action by connecting rigid link elements between the girder nodes and the deck nodes.
+Composite action of the deck may be enforced by connecting the girder nodes and the deck nodes with rigid link elements.

 Sidewalk & Barriers

 Sidewalks are modeled using three- and four-node shell elements similar to the deck.
 Barriers are modeled using 2D beam elements with the actual cross-section or as a rectangular cross-section as desired (see Section 3 on modeling decisions and assumptions).
-Barriers and sidewalks are linked to the deck nodes to enforce continuity.
+Barriers and sidewalks are connected to the deck nodes with rigid link elements to enforce continuity.

 Boundary Conditions